Leczo with Smoked Sausage recipe (Lecsó Recipe)

 • 3 tsp of Hungarian paprika

-• 1 tsp chili flakes - optional
+• 1 tsp chilli flakes - optional

 • 1 tsp marjoram - optional